If you’ve had to shop for hearing aids, you know how expensive they can be.

 Compared to brick-and-mortar hearing aid centers, you’ll find that MDHearingAid offers some of the lowest prices available.
 Plus, unlike many competitors, you’ll find all of MDHearingAid’s prices listed online.

-When I checked out MDHearingAid, there was a “Bigger than BOGO” sale that included two hearing aids for the price of one on two of the three available models.
-(The PRO model was sold out at the time of writing.)
-The CORE model was also on sale: Buy one get one 75% off.
-Based on the prices in April 2021, you can expect to pay $200 to $500 for a hearing aid at MDHearingAid.
+When I checked out MDHearingAid, there was an extended Earth Day sale that included two hearing aids for the price of one on two of the three available models.
+I’ve checked the prices and selection at MDHearingAid regularly over the past few years, and I’ve always seen some sort of promotion going on; usually a BOGO sale.
+Based on the prices in April 2022 without the promotion, you can expect to pay $399 to $799 for a hearing aid at MDHearingAid.

-Non-sale prices ranged from $200 to $799.99 each.
-I don’t know how often MDHearingAid offers discounts and/or sales, but it may be worth monitoring the site for a while to see if there’s some kind of offer — especially if you need a pair of hearing aids as opposed to a single device.
+With the promotion, prices ranged from $299.98 to $999.98 per pair, which is a great deal.
+I don’t know how often MDHearingAid plans to offer discounts and/or sales, nor how long they’ll last, but it may be worth monitoring the site for a while to see if there’s some kind of offer — especially if you need a pair of hearing aids as opposed to a single device.

 To put this into perspective, Costco’s hearing aids start at $749 per device while Miracle-Ear hearing aids range from $1,000 to $4,000 each.
 That means you could get a good price at MDHearingAid.